 We fast-tracked the design process in order to start construction as quickly as possible.
 The program was challenging–expanded kitchen, a flex room that could serve as a play/family room while the kids were young and then become a dining space when they were older, a future basement teen retreat space, a mudroom, better access to the backyard, powder room, storage, and all under a roofline that would not block existing second story windows or the neighbors gardens from sunlight.
 And the staircase had to stay.

 The staircase was the first challenge.
 The stair bumped out of the main envelope of the house and had very tight head clearance under it.
 As a major connection to the addition, this “pinch point” needed careful consideration.
-When the homeowner suggested that they liked the idea of some separation between the existing living room and the “flex” room, we decided that a level change could solve two problems (But, it did complicating the desire for a full basement, teen, retreat under the addition).
+When the homeowner suggested that they liked the idea of some separation between the existing living room and the “flex” room, we decided that a level change could solve two problems (But, it did complicate the desire for a full basement, teen-retreat under the addition).

 The existing kitchen was repurposed as part of a utility core with a powder room, storage, and home organization features adjacent to the new mudroom.
 The dining room will retain its current purpose until the children are older (and wanting to play away from mom and dad) when it will become an adult study/library and the “flex” room will become the primary dining space.